Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Negative Effect of Subcarrier Correlation

 with $D=(X-p_1+1)(Y-p_1+1)+(X-\tilde{p}_1+1)(Y-\tilde{p}_1+1)$, where $\zeta$ is a constant.

 The negative effect of subcarrier correlation is proved by (\ref{eq:pep_diversity_correlated}).
-When $\gamma \to \infty$, the diversity is the same as the uncorrelated case.
-However, on the practical range, the performance is degraded due to the term $1 \over 1 - \rho^2$, which is independent of SNR.
+When $\gamma \to \infty$, the diversity order is the same as the uncorrelated case in (\ref{eq:pep_diversity}) and (\ref{eq:diversity}).
+However, on the practical SNR range, the performance is degraded due to the term $1 \over 1 - \rho^2$, which is independent of $\gamma$.
 Specifically, when the subcarrier correlation $\rho$ is small, $1 \over 1 - \rho^2$ is also relatively small, and its effect on the performance is not significant when the SNR is relatively large, and the uncorrelated case $\rho = 0$ offers the performance upper bound.
-On the other hand, when $\rho$ is large, $1 \over 1 - \rho^2$ is also relatively large compared to the SNR, then significant performance degradation could be caused, depending on the SNR.
-When $\rho = 1$, which means all the distinct bits of the error path are transmitted through one subcarrier, no multipath diversity is achieved, and the diversity equals BICMB in the case of flat fading channels introduced in \cite{Park_DA_BICMB}, \cite{Park_DA_BICMB_J}, which provides the performance lower bound.
+On the other hand, when $\rho$ is large, $1 \over 1 - \rho^2$ is also relatively large compared to $\gamma$, then significant performance degradation could be caused, depending on the SNR.
+When $\rho = 1$, which means all the distinct bits of the error path are transmitted through one subcarrier, no multipath diversity is achieved, and the diversity equals BICMB in the case of flat fading MIMO channels introduced in \cite{Park_DA_BICMB, Park_DA_BICMB_J}, which provides the performance lower bound.

 Note that the analysis in this section is not limited to equal power channel taps, and can also be applied to unequal power channel taps, non-constant sampling time, and other assumptions, which cause different subcarrier correlation.